Atlantic Division Weekly: Maple Leafs heat up

 The Senators did not have a good week.
 It started with a 5-3 loss to Tampa Bay and kept going with a 3-2 loss to Boston.
 Zach Sanford and Nikita Zaitsev got on the board for the Sens, but it wasn’t enough to bring their team a victory.
 They ended their week with a 2-0 shutout loss at the hands of the Kings.

 The team is now on a six-game losing streak.
 The thrill of winning two of their first three games has long worn off and the Senators are back in the Atlantic Division’s basement.
-Since last week, the team has lost Dylan Gambrell, Connor Brown, Nick Holden, Victor Mete, Alex Formenton, Matt Murray, Joshua Brown and Nikita Zaitsev to COVID Protocols.
+Since last week, the team has lost Dylan Gambrell, Connor Brown, Nick Holden, Victor Mete, Alex Formenton, Matt Murray, Joshua Brown and Nikita Zaitsev to COVID Protocol.
 Zaitsev was able to return today, but the team is without eight players, as well as assistant coach Jack Capuano.

 Kelly gets his first NHL assist on Shaw's tip #GoSensGo pic.twitter.com/49ELobZGRu— Ottawa Senators (@Senators) November 6, 2021